saphety-developers/api-notebooks/dcn-sandbox/markdowns/api-basics.md

 # API Basics
-Some generall considerations on the SIN API
+This api is exposed under the OAS3 specification.
 ## REST API
-This is a rest API
+This is rest API that uses JWT tokens for authentication.